Renault Megane E-Tech vs Skoda Kodiaq

 Buy the Renault Megane E-Tech if: You prioritise performance, need more boot space, or prefer Renault's approach to design and ownership experience.

-Buy the Skoda Kodiaq if: You need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Kodiaq if: You value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-The Renault Megane E-Tech takes 3 of 4 key spec categories.
+The Renault Megane E-Tech takes 3 of 5 key spec categories.
 If boot space matters, the Renault Megane E-Tech has a clear edge.
+The Skoda Kodiaq adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)